P-EBT Family Information

 What do I need to do when the new P-EBT card arrives in the mail?

 Follow the instructions that come with your P-EBT card and create your secure Personal Identification Number or PIN.
 Keep your card!
-If your school stays in a remote learning environment, has reduced attendance days or is closed due to COVID-19, we may add more benefits to your card.

 -